What Is a Parlay & How Do Parlay Bets Work? [Video]

 • Third round you bet $20.
 Win $40

-• Whenever you lose a bet, start all over again by betting $20.
+• Whenever you lose a bet, start again by betting $20.

-Like many elements of gambling, the best overall strategy is to study and be diligent.
+Like many gambling elements, the best overall strategy is to study and be diligent.

 Parlay Betting Tips and Strategy

-One valuable trick for online punters is to make use of free play bonuses offered up by some sportsbooks.
-Keep in mind, with most free bets you only keep the profits whereas with a real cash bet you make the profits and get to keep the original wager.
+One valuable trick for online punters is to make use of free play welcome bonuses offered up by some sportsbooks.
+Keep in mind that with most bonus bets, you only keep the profits, whereas with a real cash bet, you make the profits and get to keep the original wager.

 Another thing you can do is look for bettable correlated outcomes.
-While it may be true that a casino won’t offer the obvious ones (ie Over/Under halftime with Over/Under full time), there are other events in sports that have potentially connected outcomes that make a parlay bet very inviting.
+While it may be true that a casino won’t offer the obvious ones (ie Over/Under halftime with Over/Under full time), other events in sports have potentially connected outcomes that make a parlay bet very inviting.

 • A simple example is when you have a good read on a team to cover the spread easily.
 Take football as an example.
 If you predict the underdog will cover the spread, then there is a strong logical deduction that it is their defense which is keeping the game tight.
 In this case you’d parlay the underdog to cover the points with a Totals bet on the Under.